• Skip to primary navigation

 On the other hand, non-stick cookware makes cooking easy and requires less oil.

-Considering these factors, it’s safe to say that there is no one-size-fits-all answer to whether cast iron or non-stick is better.
+Considering these factors, there is no one-size-fits-all answer to whether cast iron or non-stick is better.

 It ultimately depends on personal preference and cooking needs.